 NSCC also runs these short-term culinary arts training programs for students who aren’t ready to pursue the two-year AAS degree:

 NSCC offers four Culinary Arts Apprenticeships integrated into its Culinary Arts programs:

 - ACF-certified Sous Chef Apprenticeship.
 Combined with the Associate of Applied Science in Culinary Arts, it requires 4,000 hours of on-the-job learning apprenticeship, with a 24-month completion.
 The certification exam for the Certified Sous Chef will be taken during the summer term of the 2nd year of the AAS program.

 - ACF-certified Culinarian Apprenticeship.
 Taking as little as 12 months, this 2,000-hour on-the-job learning apprenticeship is integrated into the Culinary Arts Technical Certificate.

 - ACF-certified Fundamental Cook Pre-Apprenticeship.
-This single-semester program requires a 1,000-hours on-the-job learning apprenticeship integrated into the Fundamental Cook Technical Certificate.
+This single-semester program requires a 1,000-hour on-the-job learning apprenticeship integrated into the Fundamental Cook Technical Certificate.

 - ACF-certified Fundamental Cook High School Pre-Apprenticeship.
-Requiring1,000-hours on-the-job pre-apprenticeship, this program may be completed by high school students in their junior and senior years.
+Requiring 1,000 hours of on-the-job pre-apprenticeship, this program may be completed by high school students in their junior and senior years.